65487123/zprpc/README-EN.md

     It is recommended not to configure the number of connections in the connection pool and use the default connection pool of a single connection.
 Because the client opens just one Reactor, that is, there is only one thread to serve all connections, and multiple connections do not make much sense
-    9.Get the proxy object, through the proxy object you can initiate a remote call, just like calling a local method ServiceFactory.getServiceBean(String serviceId,Class interfaceCls);
+    3.Get the proxy object, through the proxy object you can initiate a remote call, just like calling a local method com.utstar.client.nacos.ServiceFactory.getServiceBean(String serviceId,Class interfaceCls);
     serviceId is the unique id of the service, and interfaceCls is the Class object of the interface.
 Return an instance and force it to be an interface type.
     Can also